Live Event Ticketing is Broken Because One Company Controls it All.

 California Can Transform Live Event Ticketing to Work for Fans.

-Legislative solutions must open the marketplace to competition:
+Legislative solutions should open the marketplace to competition:

 More Choices